 Sign Up To The Batikwalla Newsletter For Updates

+Batik is a fiber art technique that uses beeswax as a resist to paint designs on fabric.
 How did I learn to batik?
 It was a natural curiosity that sparked my interest in this special fiber art technique.
 I am entirely self taught, which started very early in life.
 As a kid I was intrigued by craft books and magazines that were so popular in the 70's and 80's.
-The pictures sparked my imagination of a dreamy "hippie" world I could escape to.
-As a teenager, I headed west to break free from the strict expectations of conformity I couldn't accept as my future.
-With a one way ticket, I hopped on a train to Oregon.
-For better or worse, I found myself in a strange new place that was primed for creative art exploration.
+The pictures got me thinking of a dreamy "hippie" world out there.
+As a teenager, with a one way ticket, I hopped onto a train to Oregon.
+For better or worse, I found myself in a strange new place that was primed for creative exploration.
 The first thing on my list was to learn how to make batik.

 In the fine year of 1989, I checked out a few books from the local library, and spent about $100 gathering the materials so I could learn batik, specifically.
 With my first brush stroke I knew I was onto something special.
 I painted every piece of fabric I could get my hands on.
 Anything that could hold liquid became a container for dye, including the only bathtub in the house, and every sink with a stopper, which was only two, but they did the trick.

 Word of mouth got out and I began to sell my new boho batik hippie style tshirts to people in the neighborhood.
 More sales came through funky craft fairs and colorful music festivals, including the Eugene Saturday Market and the Oregon Country Fair, and my most favorite, the parking lot scene of the Grateful Dead concerts.
 This is how it all began.
 Once I tapped into the creative process, there was no turning back, and I have pursued it intently ever since.